ivarsaris/PoolDrillz-MS2/README.md

 #### Font

-I used Helvetica as font throughout the whole application.
+I used Helvetica as font throughout the application.
 This for the simple reason that it's easy to read, and it looks neat as well.

 ### Mockup